RISK: A Framework for GUI Agents in E-commerce Risk Management: Methodology

 \subsection{Reinforcement Learning Objective}

-To leverage the advantages of each component in the reward design, we combine them to form the overall reward $R$ for RISK-R1:

-where $\alpha$ and $\beta$ are hyperparameters to balance the contributions of each component.
+To leverage the advantages of each component in the reward design, we combine them to form the overall reward $R$ for RISK-R1: $ R = \alpha\cdot R_{for} + \beta \cdot \theta \cdot R_{step\_acc}, $ where $\alpha$ and $\beta$ are hyperparameters to balance the contributions of each component.
 Based on the overall reward $R$, we compute the advantage $A$ and optimize the policy model using the GRPO objective in Equation~\ref{eq:grpo}.

 \textbf{Level Reweight.} In RISK-Data, the samples are graded into three difficulty levels: easy, moderate, and difficult.
 As demonstrated in~\citep{zhou2025gui}, question-level difficulty bias is beneficial for the model to focus on challenging aspects of the task.
 Therefore, we introduce a level reweight $w_{level}$ to adjust the contribution of samples at different difficulty levels to the objective function.
-Specifically, we set the level reweight $w_{level}$ for easy, moderate, and difficult samples as 1.0, 1.1, and 1.2, respectively.
 The final optimization objective of RISK-R1 is modified to $w_{level}\cdot\mathcal{J}_{GRPO}(\pi_\theta)$.
 Previously, the relative grounding box size was used to set the difficulty level, which is not appropriate since this criterion only considers the element size in isolation but ignores the element density and page complexity.
-This limitation may lead to a wrong assessment of task difficulty, where empirical evidence is shown in Table~\ref{tab:level_reweight_1}.
-In contrast, our difficulty grading based on the advanced MLLM's accuracy is more comprehensive and dependable, where the comparison of KL divergence curves under different level reweight settings at early training stages is shown in Figure~\ref{fig:kl_compare_step}.
-It can be observed that the model with level reweighting deviates more and faster from the reference model, indicating that it explores more diverse strategies and learns more effectively from the challenging samples.
+This limitation may lead to a wrong assessment of task difficulty.
+In contrast, our difficulty grading based on the advanced MLLM's accuracy is more comprehensive, where the comparison of KL divergence curves under different level reweight settings at early training stages is shown in Figure~\ref{fig:kl_compare_step}.
+The model with level reweighting deviates more and faster from the reference model, indicating that it explores more diverse strategies and learns more effectively from the challenging samples.
+More empirical analysis are shown in Appx.~\ref{subsec:level_reweight}.